 For longer written responses, AI essay grading evaluates submissions against criteria you define: relevance to the question, factual accuracy, coherence of argument, depth of analysis, and writing quality.
 The AI scores each criterion separately and produces a composite score with per-criterion feedback.

 Saved time is the obvious benefit.
-But there are three less-discussed advantages that often matter more in practice.
+However, there are three less-discussed advantages that often matter more in practice.

 Immediate feedback for students

-With auto-grading, students see their results, including which questions they got wrong and what the correct answer was, the moment they submit.
+With auto-grading quizzes, students see their results, including which questions they got wrong and what the correct answer was, the moment they submit.
 This closes the learning loop while the material is still fresh.
-A student who gets Question 7 wrong and immediately sees the correct explanation is far more likely to retain that correction than a student who gets a marked paper returned three days later.
+Therefore, a student who gets Question 7 wrong and immediately sees the correct explanation is far more likely to retain that correction than a student who receives a marked paper three days later.

 Question-level analytics

 A total score tells you what happened.
-Question-level data tells you why.
+Question-level data, on the other hand, tells you why.

-When you can see that 28 out of 35 students missed the same question, that’s not a student problem.
-That’s a teaching gap.
+When you can see that 28 out of 35 students missed the same question, that’s not a student problem; that’s a teaching gap.
 Auto-grading surfaces this immediately, before you’ve moved on to the next unit.
-QuizMagic’s analytics dashboard shows you the success rate for every individual question, which distractors students chose most often, and which questions caused the most hesitation, tracked through Struggle Points and Possible Guesses.
+Specifically, QuizMagic’s analytics dashboard shows you the success rate for every individual question, which distractors students chose most often, and which questions caused the most hesitation, tracked through Struggle Points and Possible Guesses.

 Elimination of grade disputes

 Step 1: Generate your quiz.
-Upload a PDF, paste a YouTube link, convert a PowerPoint presentation or type a topic.
-The AI generates questions automatically.
-You review and customize before publishing.
-If you want a full walkthrough, the Quick Start Guide covers the full quiz creation flow.
+Upload a PDF, paste a YouTube link, convert a PowerPoint presentation, or type a topic.
+The AI generates questions automatically, and you review and customize before publishing.
+For a full walkthrough, the Quick Start Guide covers the complete quiz creation flow.

 Step 2: Choose Smart Sharing.
-When you’re ready to share, select Smart Sharing rather to be able to track scores.
+When you’re ready to share, select Smart Sharing to track scores.
 Smart Sharing activates the auto-grading engine, the analytics dashboard, and the anti-cheating features simultaneously.

 Step 3: Set your session parameters.
 Decide how long the quiz session stays open, whether to enable time limits, and whether to allow question randomization.
 These settings take about 30 seconds to configure.

 Step 4: Share the link.
 Students receive a URL or QR code.
-No app download, no account creation required.
+No app download and no account creation is required.
 They take the quiz on any device, and their results flow into your dashboard the moment they submit.

 For essay questions, add one additional step: review the AI’s initial scores and adjust as needed using the manual override controls before releasing results to students.